hoangquochung1110/static-site-generator/drafts/why-microservices.md

 When building and testing a function, you must specify three primary configuration settings: memory, timeout, and concurrency

 #### Monitoring and Troubleshooting
-- Main tool: Amazon CloudWatch, o help you monitor your code when it runs, Lambda automatically tracks the following:
+- Main tool: Amazon CloudWatch: helps you monitor your code when it runs, Lambda automatically tracks the following:
     * Number of requests
     * Invocation duration per request
     * Number of requests that result in an error